deepak-shenoy/mass-simulator/README.md

 # Mass Simulator
 Experiments with forces, mass and gravity.
-Using React.js and Saucer to create a desktop application to view the simulation of collision balls and also Particle Lenia.
+Using React (with [React JSX](https://react.dev/learn/writing-markup-with-jsx)) and [Saucer](https://saucer.app/) to create a desktop application to view the simulation of collision balls and also Particle Lenia.
+The SVG graphics are rendered using the [D3](https://d3js.org/) (JavaScript) library.

 ![collisionballs.gif](artifacts/img/collisionballs.gif)
 Collision Balls